Renault Megane RS 275 review

 Engines, performance and drive

 The sporty looks of the Renault Mégane RS are backed up intense driving experience.
 Fire up the 2.0-litre turbo engine and there’s a purposeful thrum from the exhaust - blip the throttle, and the needle sweeps around the rev counter.
-The six-speed gearbox that Renault fits to the Renaultsport Mégane needs a bit of a firm hand, but it never baulks, and overall it was nearly as fast as the ultra-quick SEAT Leon Cupra.
+The six-speed gearbox that Renault fits to the Renaultsport Mégane needs a bit of a firm hand, but it never baulks.

-The Renaultsport Mégane gets plenty of mid-range power for overtaking, but its stiff Cup chassis that comes as an extra in excess of £1,000 plus extremely firm suspension set-up dominate the driving experience.
+The Renaultsport Mégane gets plenty of mid-range power for overtaking, but its stiff Cup chassis plus extremely firm suspension set-up dominate the driving experience.
 You can feel every bump and undulation in the road through the seat, while the sharp steering is communicative, with lots of feedback through the wheel.

-It's unlikely you'll be able to feel the extra 10bhp you get in the 275 Trophy model, but order the optional Ohlins dampers (£2,000) and the wheels flow beautifuuly with the road surface while body control is simultaneously improved.
+Order the optional Ohlins dampers and the wheels flow beautifully with the road surface, while body control is simultaneously improved.
 It's an expensive box to tick, but worth it if you plan to take the car on track.
-The Michelin Pilot Sport 2 tyres provide endless grip and help you to adjust the car's line mid-corner with little lifts of the throttle, while the Akrapovic exhaust give the engine a much throtier note.
+The Michelin Pilot Sport 2 tyres provide endless grip and help you to adjust the car's line mid-corner with little lifts of the throttle, while the Akrapovic exhaust gives you lots of pops and bangs, but it's fairly muted in the cabin.

 MPG, CO2 and running costs

-The Renaultsport Mégane's CO2 levels of of 174g/km are also good, but it'll cost more in company car bills than some of its rivals.
+The Renaultsport Mégane's CO2 levels of of 174g/km are decent, but it'll cost more in company car bills than some of its rivals.
+Its 2.0-litre engine achieves a claimed 34.0mpg on a combined cycle, which isn't too bad considering the performance on offer - but the rival SEAT Leon Cupra manages over 42mpg.

 Interior, design and technology